realworldocaml/book/en/02-guided-tour.md

     if (test x) then x else y;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This function takes a one-argument function `test`, and two values,
+`first_if_true` takes as its arguments a function `test`, and two
-`x` and `y`, where `x` is to be returned if `test x` is `true`, and
+values, `x` and `y`, where `x` is to be returned if `(test x)`
-`y` otherwise.
-So what's the type of `first_if_true`?
-There are no
+evaluates to `true`, and `y` otherwise.
+So what's the type of
-obvious clues such as arithmetic operators to tell you what the type
+`first_if_true`?
+There are no obvious clues such as arithmetic
-of `x` and `y` are.
-Indeed, it seems like one could use this
+operators to tell you what the type of `x` and `y` are.
+Indeed, it
-`first_if_true` on values of any type, as long as `test` was able to
+seems like one could use this `first_if_true` on values of any type.
-take that type as an input.
-Indeed, if we look at the type returned
-by the toplevel:
+Indeed, if we look at the type returned by the toplevel:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 val first_if_true : ('a -> bool) -> 'a -> 'a -> 'a = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-we see that rather than choose a particular type for the value being
+we see that rather than choose a single concrete type, OCaml has
-tested, OCaml has introduced a _type variable_ `'a` to express that
-the type is generic.
-A type containing a type variable `'a` can be
+introduced a _type variable_ `'a` to express that the type is generic.
+In particular, the type of the `test` argument is `('a -> bool)`,
+which means that test is a one-argument function whose return value is
+`bool`, and whose argument could be of any type `'a`.
+But, whatever
+type `'a` is, it has to be the same as the type of the other two
+arguments, `x` and `y`.

-used with `'a` replaced by any concrete type.
-So, we can write:
+This genericity means that we can write:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let long_string s = String.length s > 6;;